Shadowdrums/ShadowTEAM_LAB/README.md

 The cluster includes three Raspberry Pi 4 Model B devices, each boasting 8GB of RAM.
 One of these serves as the main external SSH connection server running Kali Linux Purple.
 This primary SSH server acts as a gateway, enabling users to connect to the other Raspberry Pis, including one running Ubuntu that serves as a general-purpose server, and another that is the powerhouse "Super Pi."

 ### Advanced SSH Tunneling and Networking

-The home lab network now leverages the ASUS RT-AX82U AX5400 Dual-Band WiFi 6 router for enhanced SSH tunneling and networking capabilities.
+- The home lab network now leverages the ASUS RT-AX82U AX5400 Dual-Band WiFi 6 router for enhanced SSH tunneling and networking capabilities.
 Here's how the updated setup works:

 - External SSH Connection: External SSH connections are directed to a high-numbered port on the main household router.
 The ASUS RT-AX82U, hardwired to the primary router, forwards these connections to the dedicated SSH server (Super Pi) within the home lab.

 - Secure Tunneling: The ASUS RT-AX82U provides a robust and secure tunnel for SSH traffic.
 With advanced QoS and AiProtection Pro features, it ensures that SSH connections are prioritized and protected from external threats.

-- Optimized Networking: All servers within the lab are connected to a 5-port TP-Link unmanaged switch, which is hardwired to the ASUS router.
-This setup minimizes latency and maximizes throughput, making remote access and server management seamless and efficient.
+- Optimized Networking: All servers within the lab are connected to a Cisco Nexus 3048 network switch with 48 1Gb ports and 4 SFP+ 10Gb ports.
+The previous 4-port switch has been replaced with this more robust and high-performance solution.
+The Cisco Nexus 3048 switch has dual 400W PSUs and upgraded system fans with Noctua 40mm 12V PWM fans for quieter operation.

 - This updated network configuration offers a significant improvement over the previous Pi Router setup, providing higher speeds, enhanced security, and a more stable connection for all SSH and networking tasks within the lab.